incrys/Time-Recorder/README.md

-# Time Recorder
+# Marcatempo

-> Time clock per piccole aziende
+> MArcatempo per piccole aziende

 *Read this in other languages: [English](README.EN.md).*